I'd rather learn from one bird how to sing than teach ten thousand stars how not to dance

 So, this season, rather than face possible federal prosecution for failing to protect seabirds, the Kauai Interscholastic Federation changed the football schedule so its Friday night games would run on Saturday afternoons instead.
 For those days closest to a full Moon, schools allow later games because birds are less likely to be confused by artificial lights.

 Due to the schedule changes, game attendance is down an estimated 14.5%.
 Fans don't like sitting in the hot Hawaiian sun and players complain about the high daytime heat.
 Players are advised to be extra vigalint against heatstroke by drinking more water.

 The county ultimately reached a deal with prosecutors in which officials will install shielded lights at Kauai's three football fields by next season.
 Any night games next year will have to be played under the specially designed shielded lights, and the county must have an escrow account to cover fines for any birds downed during the games.
-Note that the shielding should allow the schools to use less lights as more of each light will be directed downwards on the fields where it is needed.
+(Note that the shielding should allow the schools to use less electricity as more of each light will be directed downwards on the fields where it is used.)

 However, instead of finding ways to solve the problem and not to hurt this fellow species on our planet, some of the around 2% of the local population that attends the games is angered at the birds.
 T-shirts have been made to declare their preference for night games rather than be concerned this species is threatening to become permanently extinct.
 And there are reports that island residents warned that some people are talking about refusing to rescue birds they see on the ground just to protest the Saturday games.

 How do geese know when to fly to the sun?

 Artificial Night Lighting Affects Dawn Song, Extra-Pair Siring Success, and Lay Date in Songbirds